Leonila Vega Voices Institute

 Direct from the Headlines

-- DCA's Carla Washington on the state of the direct care worker
+- The state of the direct care worker

-- DCA's Jessica Brill Ortiz on why direct care workers are the new face of our economy
+- Why direct care workers are the new face of our economy

 - DCA board member Erin Hayes says direct care workers make her family's life possible